-Light Work’s Urban Video Project is pleased to present a new short form work by filmmaker Ben Russell at UVP’s Everson Museum architectural projection venue during the months of April and May.
-The work has been specially commissioned for UVP.
+Light Work’s Urban Video Project is pleased to present a new piece by filmmaker Ben Russell at UVP’s Everson Museum architectural projection venue during the months of April and May.
+The work was specially commissioned by Light Work for exhibition at UVP.

 About the Artist

 Ben Russell (b.1976, USA) is an artist and filmmaker whose work lies at the intersection of ethnography and psychedelia.
 His films and installations are in direct conversation with the history of the documentary image, providing a time-based inquiry into trance phenomena and evoking the research of Jean Rouch, Maya Deren and Michael Snow, among others.
 Russell received a 2008 Guggenheim Fellowship, a FIPRESCI International Critics Prize (IFFR 2009) for his first feature film Let Each One Go Where He May.
 His second feature film, A Spell to Ward Off the Darkness (co-directed with Ben Rivers), premiered at the Locarno International Film Festival in 2013.
 Curatorial projects include Magic Lantern (Providence, USA, 2005-2007), BEN RUSSELL (Chicago, USA, 2009-2011), and Hallucinations (Athens, Greece, 2017).
 He currently resides in Los Angeles.
 In the summer of 2017 he was an exhibiting artist in documenta 14.

 This exhibition was supported by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.